History of the Library

 With the building of a new Health Department building near the Memorial Hospital, the county put the library in the old health department building at 329 Main Street in 1962, where it remained until its move to its present location in 1995.

-The “Friends of the Library” organization was established in 1974.
-The Friends have raised a great deal over the years in the way of much needed financial support outside the library’s budget.
-The group became tax exempt in 1984.
+The Friends of the Library organization was established in 1974 and since then the Friends have raised a great deal over the years in the way of much-needed financial support outside the library’s budget.
+The group became tax-exempt in 1984.
 The Friends of the Library fundraising book sales continue their popularity each spring and fall.

-The 1990s was an amazing decade of growth for the library.
+Mrs. Finley Elder GraceyThe 1990s was an amazing decade of growth for the library.
 The MARC system of cataloging material was added to services at the library in 1990.
 In 1991, Mrs. Finley Elder Gracey left a sizable bequest to the library.

-In 1993, the library became automated, library employees went on the county pay plan, and long-time librarian, Mamie Jean Harper, retired after 24 years of service.
-In 1994, a new location for the library was found and purchased.
-County Executive Robert Thompson was honored for his work in the expansion of the library and its relocation as the anchor in the plaza that eventually became the county government center known as Veteran’s Plaza.
+Current location located in Veterans PlazaIn 1994, a new location for the library was found and purchased.
+County Executive Robert Thompson was honored for his work in the expansion of the library and its relocation as the anchor in the plaza that eventually became the county government center known as Veterans Plaza.

-The Children’s Department reaches out to the community in many ways, through programming for schools, headstarts and daycares, as well as presentations at state library association conferences.
-In 2010, Jean Nichols, the then current head of the children’s and young adult department at the library, was recognized by the Tennessee Library Association with the awarding of the Dan Brown Memorial Award for her dedicated work in enhancing programming for children and youth.
+Brown Harvey Sr.The Youth Services Department reaches out to the community in many ways, through programming for schools, Head Start programs and daycares, community events, and more!
+In 2010, Jean Nichols, the then-current head of the children’s and young adult department at the library, was recognized by the Tennessee Library Association with the awarding of the Dan Brown Memorial Award for her dedicated work in enhancing programming for children and youth.

-In 2005, Governor Phil Bredeson made several appearances in the library’s Children’s Department, to introduce the “Imagination Library” program, which was started by Dolly Parton.
-This program gives free books to each child in the county that signs up for the program.
+Howell Smith Sr.In 2005, the Tennessee Governor Phil Bredeson made several appearances at the public library to introduce the Imagination Library program, which was started by Dolly Parton.
+This program gives free books to each child in the county who signs up for the program.
 The child receives one book a month until the age of 5.

-Also in 2005, the library received a generous bequest from the estates of Howell C. Smith, Sr. and Howell C. Smith, Jr. which resulted in the reorganization of the Clarksville-Montgomery County Library Foundation to what it is today.
+Also in 2005, the library received a generous bequest from the estates of Howell C. Smith, Sr. and Howell C. Smith, Jr., which resulted in the reorganization of the Clarksville-Montgomery County Library Foundation to what it is today.

 Over the years, the library has been the recipient of generous donations, both large and small, by various individuals and groups.
 In a special note, in September 2003, the library learned that it would receive $500 from the estate of Linda K. Gronlund, who was killed on flight #93 on 9/11/2001.

 In February 2006, the library’s book collection grew in a brand new way with the advent of the eBook.
 A new statewide program called R.E.A.D.S. was implemented, which allows patrons to “check out” downloadable eBooks through the library’s webpage.
+That program has evolved to what is now known as the Libby app.

-In 2009, through a special project funded by the Library Foundation, the library constructed a new circulation desk and made the leap to a self-checkout system of library materials using RFID technology.
-This change has been embraced by library customers as they find convenience in self-service, including self-payment of fees with the use of optional credit card payment, and the elimination of previous waiting periods in lines to check out.
+Installation of county floor mapIn 2009, through a special project funded by the Library Foundation, the library constructed a new Public Services area and made the leap to a self-checkout system of library materials using RFID technology.
+This change has been embraced by library customers as they find convenience in self-service, including self-payment of fees with the use of optional credit card payment and the elimination of previous waiting periods in lines to check out.